This lesson was reported from:

-Somewhere out beyond Moscow’s Third Ring Road, a group of enthusiastic amateur archivists has undertaken a truly heroic project – to collect all of the loose odds and ends of Russia’s Twentieth Century material culture.
+MOSCOW, RUSSIA – Somewhere out beyond Moscow’s Third Ring Road, a group of enthusiastic amateur archivists has undertaken a truly heroic project – to collect all of the loose odds and ends of the Soviet Union’s twentieth century material culture.
 They have rented an old warehouse complex south of Kuzminki Park, packed it beyond capacity with everything from kitchen appliances to Soviet-era arcade games, and called it the Museum of Industrial Culture.

-The men behind the project seem to be gregarious old putterers – fix-it men with eye for design and detail.
-They greeted me warmly and charge nothing for entry, though they will gladly accept donations.
-During my visit, they were engaged in various restoration and conservation projects – getting that old Soviet dirt bike running, feeding the guard dogs some kind of ad hoc mash, sorting some new addition to the collection.
+The men behind the project are gregarious old putterers – fix-it men with an especially keen eye for design and detail.
+They greet me warmly and charge nothing for entry – this is an especially grand act of love, a hobby that has outgrown the shed out back – though they will gladly accept donations.
+During my visit, these friendlier old tinkerers are engaged in various restoration and conservation projects – getting that old Soviet dirt bike running, feeding the guard dogs some kind of ad hoc mash, sorting through new acquisitions.

-What appears to be a mess on first glance is actually carefully organized by a logic that becomes mostly apparent to any visitor careful enough to notice.
+What appears to be an expansive mess on first glance is actually carefully organized.
+There’s a clean and simple logic that becomes mostly apparent.
 All of the old Soviet cars, trucks, and buses are out back – along with several partial jet fuselages, one passenger, one fighter.
-There is a case full of old food packaging and another with toys.
-Some of the arcade games turn on, and visitors are encouraged to play.
+There is a case full of old food packaging along that narrow aisle, and another whole section with toys in various shades of condition from well-loved to just sad.
+Some of the arcade games still turn on, and visitors are encouraged to play.

-There’s nothing too obscure for these guys – there are various styles of the metal grating that guard windows on the Soviet apartment buildings throughout the city.
+There’s nothing too obscure for these guys – there are various specimens of many styles of the metal grating that still guard windows on the Soviet-era apartment buildings throughout the city.
 They’ve got 1980s computer equipment and old maps showing train routes throughout the USSR.
 They even have those coin operated mechanical animals that sit outside supermarkets.
-Whole bins of screws and fasteners.
+Whole bins of specialized Soviet screws and fasteners.

 Nothing here is sorted chronologically, and there is almost no signage.
 I bet these men could tell me stories about every item in their collection, but I don’t speak Russian and they don’t seem to speak English.
-All of that context would be fascinating – it is a conversation I’d love to be a part of and a book I’d die to read… But just handling these things – getting right up beside them, squinting to recognize that weird decide as a 1960s vacuum cleaner or is it a men’s electric razor?
-Smelling the leaky oil from that motorcycle’s crankcase or hearing that old arcade game roar to life – these men are engaged in something bigger than a hobby…
+All of that context would be fascinating – it is a conversation I’d love to be a part of and a book I’d die to read… But just handling these things – getting right up beside them, squinting to decide whether that weird device is a 1960s vacuum cleaner or a men’s electric razor?
+Smelling the leaky oil from that Dnepr M-72 motorcycle’s crankcase – these men are cataloging the loose ruins of an entire society…

-They are archaeologists working in the recent past, collecting the things that the rest off the world has called obsolete.
+They are archaeologists working in the recent past, collecting the things that the rest of the world has called obsolete.
 What most Russians have discarded and replaced, they have rescued and preserved.

-This is a barely living history, full of the granular details that no one bothers to note – because they’re so mundane, so omnipresent that no one in the future will find them interesting, right?
+This is a barely-living history, full of the granular details that no one bothers to note – because they’re so mundane, so omnipresent that no one in the future could possibly find them interesting, right?
 I mean everyone uses a typewriter for important papers, and we all consult the phone book from time to time, when we’re not too busy reading the newspaper…

-Those things once seemed like they were so obvious, so unimprovable that they would just be around forever – like your smartphone or your car do today… But one day, your great-grandkids or some future archaeologist will be confounded by the material traces of your life, too.
+Those things once seemed like they were so obvious, so unimprovable that they would just be around forever.
+Today, your smartphone or your car seem that way… But one day, your great-grandkids or some future archaeologist will be confounded by the material traces of your life.

 The old saying is, “The clothes make the man.”